Best Examples of Black Friday Emails To Inspire Your Own

 • It sets an email apart from messages that only try to sell something.

-• It increases sharing.
+• It increases sharing potential.

-• It creates a unique experience.
+• It creates a unique experience for the reader.

 • It gets you closer to your subscribers, creating a dialogue that takes on a friendly, partner-like tone.